Balatro | |

 Modes: | Single-player |

 Balatro ([1]) is a poker-themed roguelike deck-building video game developed by LocalThunk and published by Playstack.
-It was released on Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Nintendo Switch on February 20, 2024, with a port to macOS on March 1.
-Ports for Android and iOS are planned.
+It was released on Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on February 20, 2024, with a port to macOS on March 1.
+Ports for Android and iOS were released on September 26, 2024.
 In the game, players play poker hands to score points and defeat "blinds", while improving their deck and purchasing joker cards with a variety of effects.
-The game was a critical and commercial success.

-Balatro is a poker-themed roguelike deck-building video game, with the aim being to win a run of all 8 "antes" — a group of three rounds of poker — by scoring enough chips (points) earned though playing high-scoring hands.
-The player can improve their deck with various items which change the rules of the game.
+To defeat blinds more easily, the player may choose to buy various cards which change the rules of the game.
 These items are bought in a shop in between rounds.
-As with other games in the roguelike genre, the player wins through a mix of "strategy, risk and reward, and a bit of luck."[2]
+As with other games in the roguelike genre, the player wins through a mix of "strategy, risk and reward, and a bit of luck."[3]

 After the player wins 8 antes, completing a run, they can continue the game in an endless mode where they see how many points they can get.
 The types of card decks that the player chooses at the beginning of a run also have their own effects; the player starts out with a "starter" series of decks, and completing runs can unlock new ones.
-Runs also have different difficulty modes known as "stakes".[10]
+Clearing runs also unlocks "stakes" for the deck used which add more difficult conditions to the run.[12]
+New special cards and vouchers can be unlocked for future runs by clearing certain conditions.

 About a year prior to release, LocalThunk quit his day job to focus on finishing Balatro "to put on a resume."
 He uploaded an early build to Steam, which eventually led to major streamers playing the game and providing pre-release publicity.
 As a result of this publicity, LocalThunk incorporated some player feedback into the final version of the game, such as adding boss battles, though he also rejected many ideas.
 In 2023, prior to release, the game became available as a demo.
 It was removed by LocalThunk on January 1, 2024, and was brought back on January 25, the new version containing 40 new Jokers, new bosses, and the ability to buy booster packs.
 The new version was uploaded alongside a new trailer and a release date for the full version of the game, February 20.
 In April 2024, the game was made easier with an experimental balance patch, 1.0.1c.[16]